Ed94/VaultedVulkan/guides/1_Intro/Readme.md

 Now within the try block, create the window and provide it the wdesc, and eventqueue objects:
 ![img](https://i.imgur.com/86mPYdf.png)
-The create function will return if the window creation succeed so wrap it in an if else as well.
+The create function will return if the window creation succeeds so wrap it in an if else as well.

 The rest of the code is the engine loop that currently only updates on events and detects when a window should close:
 ![img](https://i.imgur.com/tdUT8fS.png)